erisamsudin/SimpleApiExpressJS/Readme.md

 ## LIST TEST
 1. Simple Database querying
+    - Answer :
+    ```sql
-    - Answer : `SELECT a.id,a.username,b.username AS parentusername FROM USER a LEFT JOIN USER b ON a.parent=b.id ORDER BY a.id ASC;`
+    SELECT a.id,a.username,b.username AS parentusername FROM USER a LEFT JOIN USER b ON a.parent=b.id ORDER BY a.id ASC;
+    ```
 2. Please write a small ExpressJS server to search movies from http://www.omdbapi.com/ The Backend should :
     Have 2 endpoint named "/search" with GET method and "/detail" with GET method (single movie detail)